Walk Leader Guide

 If you are planning a linear walk involving public transport it is often best to catch the bus/train at the start of the walk, rather than just missing it when you get back!
 Check timetables before you plan too far.
 On the subject of timetables, if you are doing a coastal walk it's a good idea to look at the tide timetables for the day of your walk.

-To put a walk on the programme you will need to log in using your registered emails and complete the online submission form, available at the submit walk page.
+To put a walk on the programme you will need to log in using your registered email and complete the online submission form, available at the submit walk page.
 It should only take around 10 minutes.
 Let the Walks Co-ordinator know if you have any problems.
 If you would like to limit numbers there is the facility to set up a pre-booking system.
 Once your walk has been approved you should check the website to ensure everything is correct.

 There has been a recent trend for people to put walks on the programme very close to the event.
 However, if possible it is better to submit your walk several weeks in advance – it makes the group look more active and allows people to plan their weekends!